catid/blog2022/content/posts/quest_pro_termux.md

 We are now done with the desktop computer, so you can unplug your Quest Pro from the PC.

+As an aside, I've noticed most people recommending tools like SideQuest or *random afternoon Windows app project* for loading APKs.
+The method I just described is so much easier, faster, safer, and more powerful.

 ## Launch Termux